 Qualitative research utilizes non-numerical forms of evidence to support a hypothesis.
 It could include focus groups, documents, records, or interviews.
 These types of evidence add color to a study rather than focusing exclusively on the numbers.

 Coding an interview allows you to structure and interpret your findings.
 Figuring out how to code interview data will enable you to get organized and produce more rigorous studies.
-To do this, you must know how to code an interview transcript.
+But, in order to code an interview, you must know how to transcribe an interview recording.

 What is Coding in Qualitative Research?